Legio IV Scythica Roman Vexillum

 Couldn't load pickup availability

 In the 2nd-3rd centuries, it took part in Trajan's campaigns and the wars against the Parthians and Sasanids; between 181 and 183, Septimius Severus was its commander, who later reused it in his eastern conflicts.
-Legio IV Scythica was still stationed in Syria at the beginning of the 5th century, with the Capricorn as its distinctive emblem.
+The Legio IV Scythica was still stationed in Syria at the beginning of the 5th century, with the Capricorn as its distinctive emblem.

 HISTORICAL-PHILOLOGICAL VEXILLUM